mcwookie/proxynexus-rs/README.md

 of copies being made.
 These altered pixels get cut off anyways, because they're well in the bleed border.
 This guarantees every file inside the generated `.zip` is technically unique as far as MPC is concerned, and every file gets uploaded.

+### Image Upscaling
+Striving to provide the highest quality prints, Proxy Nexus includes an option to upscale images using the [burn](https://burn.dev/) framework and the [realesr-general-x4v3](https://github.com/xinntao/Real-ESRGAN/tree/master) model.
+To keep the app responsive and to take advantage of hardware acceleration, the web app runs the upscaler inside a Web Worker and leverages WebGPU with `burn_wgpu`.
+Due to memory constraints, images are processed in smaller 128x128 tiles before being stitched back together.

 ### Image Caching